-i think i’ve got a clearer idea of where i want to go with the next proper album now. got piano/bass/drums and some guide vocals down earlier in the week for a pretty ambitious new song that’s about twelve minutes long. while the meat of it is there already, it needs a lot more work, so yesterday i was chipping away at it. and it just…wasn’t coming together.
+I think I’ve got a clearer idea of where I want to go with the next album now.
+Got piano/bass/drums and some guide vocals down earlier in the week for a pretty ambitious new song that’s about twelve minutes long.
+While the meat of it is there already, it needs a lot more work, so yesterday I was chipping away at it.
+And it just…wasn’t coming together.

-i don’t have a lot of banging-my-head-against-the-wall musical moments. usually i just plow on through, and if something doesn’t work i throw something else at the wall until it bounces back and hits me in the face. this time it wasn’t happening at all. i think it’s one song that isn’t going to be done in a day. it needs time to unfurl, and i need to experiment with a lot of different sounds/decorative touches before i figure out what works where.
+I don’t have a lot of banging-my-head-against-the-wall musical moments.
+Usually I just roll with whatever happens when I’m recording, and if something doesn’t work I throw something else at the wall until it bounces back and hits me in the face.
+This time it wasn’t happening at all.
+I think it’s one song that isn’t going to be done in a day.
+It needs time to unfurl, and I need to experiment with a lot of different sounds and decorative touches before I can figure out what works where.

-it was interesting to discover that, as nice as that new compressor is, it doesn’t render the one i’ve been using for the past several years obsolete, and there are actually some things i prefer the less sexy compressor on. go figure. but on bass, there’s no contest. the UBK fatso lets me beef it up without things getting too low-end-heavy or tubby. it’s a lovely thing.
+It was interesting to discover that as nice as the new compressor is, it hasn’t made the one I’ve been using for the past several years obsolete, and there are actually some things I prefer the less sexy compressor on.
+Go figure.
+But on bass, there’s no contest.
+The UBK Fatso lets me punch it up without things getting too low-end-heavy or tubby.
+It’s a lovely thing.

-the song i ended up recording yesterday when i gave up on the epic one is about as close as i get to ballad territory, and it doesn’t really follow the “avoid repetition at any cost” credo, but the dynamics are kind of odd and it breathes in a strange way. it also threatens to fall apart at one point only to put itself back together, and features the return of the bugle. because i couldn’t let things get too comfortable or too pretty. that wouldn’t be right.
+The song I ended up recording yesterday when I gave up on the epic one is about as close as I get to ballad territory, and it doesn’t really follow the “avoid repetition at any cost” credo, but the dynamics are kind of odd and it breathes in a strange way.
+It also threatens to fall apart at one point, only to put itself back together.
+And it features the return of the bugle.
+Because I couldn’t let things get too comfortable or too pretty.
+That wouldn’t be right.

-all of this is my roundabout way of saying THE JESUS-SATURATED BOYFRIEND EP is being put on the back burner and won’t be showing up in the next few weeks after all. it might not even show up this year. i like that ridiculous title and won’t just let it languish forever, but right now i think it makes more sense to focus my energy on an album that isn’t made up of musical leftovers.
+The JESUS-SATURATED BOYFRIEND EP is being put on the back burner now, and it won’t be showing up in the next few weeks after all.
+It might not even show up this year.
+I like that ridiculous title and won’t let it languish forever, but right now I think it makes more sense to focus my energy on an album that isn’t made up of musical leftovers.